OntoMetric: An Ontology-Driven LLM-Assisted Framework for Automated ESG Metric Knowledge Graph Generation: Evaluation

 \subsection{Datasets and Experimental Setup}

-We evaluate OntoMetric on five ESG regulatory documents widely used in practice, each differing in length, structure, and disclosure style: two SASB industry standards (Commercial Banks and Semiconductors), one international climate standard (IFRS~S2), one regional adaptation (AASB~S2 for Australia), and one cross-sector framework (TCFD Final Report).
-Together, they represent diverse ESG reporting formats, ranging from metric-specific requirements with structured tables and explicit codes (SASB) to principle-based narrative guidance (TCFD).
+We evaluate OntoMetric on five ESG regulatory documents widely used in practice and exhibiting substantial variation in length, structure, and disclosure style: two SASB industry standards (Commercial Banks and Semiconductors), one international climate disclosure standard (IFRS~S2), one national adaptation (AASB~S2 for Australia), and one cross-sector framework (TCFD Final Report).
+Together, these documents span heterogeneous ESG reporting formats, ranging from metric-centric standards with structured tables and explicit codes (SASB) to principle-based narrative guidance with loosely specified indicators (TCFD).